 Do the same at the negative end of the battery.

 Remove the battery from the PCB and put it somewhere safe where it can’t short out against anything.

 Using the soldering iron and a desoldering pump, desoldering braid or craft knife clean up the PCB slots so they are clear and ready to accept the replacement battery.

 Compare the original battery (on the left) with its replacement (on the right.)
-This replacement has 5mm wide tags which will fit more easily through the holes in the PCB and is available online via ionic Industries here.
+This replacement has 5mm wide tags which will fit more easily through the holes in the PCB.
+Please support us in writing these repair guides by buying your replacement battery from us at Ionic Industries here.
 Positive ends:

 Straighten the solder tags on the new battery and test-fit it to the PCB.
 Observe correct polarity!
 The positive end of the battery has a groove around the outside.

 Make sure you fit the battery to the correct side of the PCB.
 It goes on the same side as the other components.
 Use some folded pieces of paper or some thin card to keep the battery slightly clear of the PCB and other components.